ashleyolson477/fischertechnik-lambda/README.md

 | 4/24 | Collaborated with Fabian.
 Fixed Node-RED IP address issue causing cloud-to-cloud messaging loop. | See Progress Made. | Ensure Node-RED connects properly to the factory.
 Continue manual development. |

 ## Future Work and Next Steps

+### Lambda + CloudWatch Integration
+- Continue developing Lambda-based logging and metrics for all part colors (e.g., blue, red, white) using CloudWatch.
+- Ensure full end-to-end integration with the physical factory: Lambda functions should respond to real warehouse events, and CloudWatch should accurately reflect factory state in real time.
+- Explore additional metrics such as failed UID matches, processing delays, or command success rates.

 ### Real-Time Tracking
 - Expand the system to support full real-time tracking of all moving components in the factory.